fbpx Skip to content

 How long will construction take?

-Construction will begin in July 2024 and is expected to be completed by October 2025.
+Construction began in July 2024 and is expected to be completed by October 2025.

 Chinese Porcelain